-They prevent large droplets of bodily fluids that may contain viruses from escaping the nose and mouth.
-They also protect the wearer against splashes and sprays from others, such as those from sneezes and coughs.
-However, they do not prevent the inhalation of small, airborne contaminants.
+Facemasks are fairly loosely fitting, disposable masks approved by the U.S. Food and Drug Administration for use as medical devices.
+Doctors, dentists, and nurses often wear them while treating patients.
+These masks prevent large droplets of bodily fluids that may contain viruses from escaping via the nose and mouth.
+Facemasks also protect against splashes and sprays from others, such as those from sneezes and coughs.
+The downside is that these masks don’t prevent the inhalation of small, airborne contaminants.

-These are certified by the CDC and the National Institute for Occupational Safety and Health (NIOSH).
 Respirators, also called N95 respirator masks, are designed to protect the wearer from small particles in the air that may contain viruses.
-The name comes from the fact that they can filter 95 percent of airborne particles (CDC, 2012).
-These N95 masks are also often used when painting or handling potentially toxic materials.
+They are certified by the CDC and the National Institute for Occupational Safety and Health.
+The name comes from the fact that they can filter 95 percent of airborne particles, according to the CDC.
+N95 masks are also often used when painting or handling potentially toxic materials.

-Respirators are selected to fit the wearer's face.
-They must form a proper seal so that no gaps allow airborne viruses in.
-Healthcare workers use them to protect against airborne infectious diseases such as tuberculosis and anthrax, because they protect against both large and small particles.
+Respirators are selected to fit your face.
+They must form a perfect seal so that no gaps allow airborne viruses in.
+Healthcare workers use them to protect against airborne infectious diseases such as tuberculosis and anthrax.
+Unlike regular facemasks, respirators protect against both large and small particles.

-In general, respirators are considered more effective at preventing the flu virus than regular facemasks.
-However, studies have found both to be helpful.
+Overall, respirators are considered much more effective at preventing the flu virus than regular facemasks.
+Still, studies have found benefits to both types of masks.

 Guidelines for Wearing Facemasks

-In 2010, the CDC revised its healthcare setting guidelines for flu prevention to include facemasks and respirators.
+The CDC revised its healthcare setting guidelines for flu prevention to include facemasks and respirators in 2010.
 They recommend that healthcare workers wear facemasks when working with patients who have the flu.
-They also suggest offering facemasks to patients showing signs of respiratory infections.
-Respirators, however, are reserved for healthcare workers to wear during medical procedures (CDC, 2010).
+They also suggest offering facemasks to patients who show signs of respiratory infections.
+Respirators, however, are reserved for healthcare workers to wear during medical procedures.

-Facemasks can help reduce the spread of the flu—but only if when worn correctly and frequently.
-For example, several patients were excluded from the results of the 2008 study because they didn't wear their masks properly or when they should have (MacIntyre, 2008).
+Facemasks can help reduce the spread of the flu — but only if they’re worn correctly and frequently.
+For example, several people were excluded from the results of the International Journal of Infectious Diseases study because they didn't wear their masks properly or when they should have.

 Here are some guidelines for proper mask-wearing: